ZeitOnline/celery_zabbix/README.rst

 Usage
 =====

-Run ``bin/celery zabbix --nodename myhost.example.com --zabbix-server zabbix.example.com``
+Run ``bin/celery zabbix --zabbix-nodename myhost.example.com --zabbix-server zabbix.example.com``.

+Alternatively you can pass ``--zabix-agent-config=/etc/zabbix/zabbix_agentd.conf``, then the values for server+nodename will be read from there.

-The following items will be sent:
+The following items will be sent every 60 seconds (pass ``--dump-interval=x`` to configure):

 * celery.task.started
 * celery.task.succeeded
 * celery.task.failed
 * celery.task.retried

+These are counted from the time the monitoring process started, so you'll probably want to process them as delta on the Zabbix server.

 * celery.task.queuetime (only if ``task_send_sent_event`` is enabled)
 * celery.task.runtime

+These are the median values.

 * celery.queue.NAME.length